This section describes St Luke’s congregation’s charitable giving locally, nationally and internationally.

 John Mills is St Luke’s CMS Champion.
-He receives regular letters from the Cloustons and visited them in their home during their last stay in the UK.
+He receives regular letters from our Mission Partners and visited them in their home during their last stay in the UK.
 In addition, information packs are sent to St. Luke’s Church and are displayed in the Publications section at the back of the church.
 Click on the Church Links menu tab for more information.

 - Mary’s Meals

 Is a local Christian-based charity that offers our young people an ear to listen to their worries and concerns about growing up in our and their turbulent worlds.
 Click on the appropriate link to see the SAYT Website (where their is a brilliant video describing their work) or to read their recent Newsletter.

 Stephen Scott, a founding Trustee of SAYT, is cycling in Africa in support of SAYT and SKET (below) and some other charities supporting Education in East Africa.
 Click here for details of a fund raising Quiz and the opportunity to make a donation to Stephen’s Virgin Money Giving account.